 Medical costs associated with treatment of heart failure consume 33%, or \$123 billion, of the total annual Medicare Part A and B spending.
 Milliman, an independent consulting firm, conducted an analysis that we commissioned to quantify the cost of treatment to Medicare for decompensated heart failure events.
-Based on that analysis, we estimate that 79.4% of heart failure events were treated in an inpatient setting, at an average allowed Medicare cost of \$11,840 per admission and incurred an additional \$9,140 on average in the 30-day period after discharge; 11.3% of heart failure events were treated in an emergency department (without admission), at an average cost of \$1,208 per visit; 6.1% of heart failure events were treated in an observation unit (without admission), at an average cost of \$3,189 per stay; and 3.2% of heart failure events were treated in a physician office or clinic, at an average cost of \$467 per visit.
+The study showed that 79.4% of heart failure events were treated in an inpatient setting, at an average allowed Medicare cost of \$11,840 per admission and incurred an additional \$9,140 on average in the 30-day period after discharge; 11.3% of heart failure events were treated in an emergency department (without admission), at an average cost of \$1,208 per visit; 6.1% of heart failure events were treated in an observation unit (without admission), at an average cost of \$3,189 per stay; and 3.2% of heart failure events were treated in a physician office or clinic, at an average cost of \$467 per visit.

 In addition, patient admissions for treatment result in high costs to the hospital.
 Patients who are admitted to the hospital for heart failure remain in the hospital setting for an average of 5.2 days per episode, exceeding the 3.9 day stay that is reimbursed under Medicare's Diagnosis Related Group, or DRG, payment guidelines.
-Based on the Milliman analysis of Medicare data, we estimate that 56% of in-patient admissions exceed three days, resulting in a net loss for hospitals.
-According to Kaiser and Becker's hospital data, the average in-patient cost per day ranges from \$1,800 to \$2,400.
-Therefore, based on an estimated midpoint of \$2,000 per day in in-patient costs, we estimate that hospitals lose an average of \$2,600 for the 1.3 days of inpatient heart failure admission not covered by DRG payment guidelines.
+Hospitals lose an average of \$2,600 for the 1.3 days of inpatient heart failure admission not covered by DRG payment guidelines.

 Hospitalization also exposes patients to risks of infection and additional complications intrinsic to the hospital setting.
 Approximately 722,000 healthcare-associated infections occur in the United States annually, with 75,000 patients dying from healthcare-associated infections during their hospitalizations.
 The economic impact of patient healthcare-associated infections has been estimated to range from \$35.7 billion to \$45 billion per year.

 Transitioning treatment outside of the hospital setting could reduce morbidity, mortality and costs associated with healthcare-associated infections.